DanTappan/VISCA-Game-Controller/README.md

 Either use the [Windows installer](https://dantappan.net/projects#VISCA-Game-Controller) or clone the sources and run them in your favorite IDE.

-You may need to register for a [free Hobbyist license for PySimpleGUI](https://www.pysimplegui.com/pricing) and install the license when requested

 ## How to use

 Run the program.
 It will create a System Tray icon and a small "Feedback window" that can be repositioned or hidden.